thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 #### 7.1.1.2 Guestbook helm **application deployment** `payload.3-applications.cluster.default.base`

 That folder contains the **Guestbook application** `helm chart configuration` to deploy the guestbook application.

+The script `scripts/create-yaml.sh` of our [module `gitops-terraform-guestbook`](https://github.com/thomassuedbroecker/gitops-terraform-guestbook/blob/main/scripts/create-yaml.sh) was resposible to copy the guestbook helm-chart into the payload directory.
+Therefor we did the customization of that file.

-Therefor we defined the values content before in the `module.tf` file.
+We defined the values content for the helm chart variables before in the `module.tf` file.
+That file `values.yaml` file is used in `Argo CD application` configuration for the parameters.

 ```sh
   values_content = {